tj/n/README.md

 As a result, both `n` itself and all `node` versions it manages are hosted inside a single, optionally configurable directory, which you can later remove with the included `n-uninstall` script. `n-update` updates `n` itself to the latest version.
 See the [n-install repo](https://github.com/mklement0/n-install) for more details.

-## Installing/Activating Node Versions
+## Installing Node Versions

-Simply execute `n <version>` to install a version of `node`.
-If `<version>` has already been installed (via `n`), `n` will activate that version.
+Simply execute `n <version>` to download and install a version of `node`.
+If `<version>` has already been downloaded, `n` will install from its cache.
-A leading `v` is optional, and a partial version number installs the newest matching version.

-    n 4.9.1
-    n 10
+    n 10.16.0
-    n v8.11.3
+    n lts

-Execute `n` on its own to view your currently installed versions.
-Use the up and down arrow keys to navigate and press enter to select.
-Use `q` or ^C (control + C) to exit the selection screen.
+Execute `n` on its own to view your downloaded versions, and install the selected version.
-If you like vim key bindings during the selection of node versions, you can use `j` and `k` to navigate up or down without using arrows.

     $ n